-Typically with database problems we’ll alert you if we notice hanging queries from our end, or a sudden increase in resource usage coming from your database activity.
-In most of these cases your site’s code or database design would need to be reviewed by the developer that created your site, as they should have a good understanding of its functionality and what could be causing problems such as “delayed INSERTS” which is a common problem on shared-hosting.
+Typically with database problems, we’ll alert you if we notice hanging queries from our end, or a sudden increase in resource usage coming from your database activity.
+In most of these cases, your site’s code or database design would need to be reviewed by the developer that created your site, as they should have a good understanding of its functionality and what could be causing problems such as “delayed INSERTS” which is a common problem on shared hosting.

-Before either a developer or yourself starts messing around with your database trying to optimize things, it’s generally recommend to first get comfortable with learning how to export and import a MySQL database with phpMyAdmin.
+Before either a developer or yourself starts messing around with your database trying to optimize things, it’s generally recommended to first get comfortable with learning how to export and import a MySQL database with phpMyAdmin.
 That way you can always revert back to a good working copy of your database in the event that something is deleted in your optimization attempts by accident.

 You should now hopefully have a good understanding of what high system resource usage is.
 If you continue to experience issues with high resource usage on your current hosting platform, you might be interested in upgrading your hosting plan, that way you would have a higher resource usage limit for your account.